team-capex/big-map-archive-api-client/README.md

 source /home/<username>/.virtualenvs/<virtual_env_name>/bin/activate
 ```

-3. Install the `big-map-archive-api-client` package along with its dependencies in the virtual environment:
+3. Install the `wheel` package and the `big-map-archive-api-client` package along with its dependencies in the virtual environment:

 ```bash
 pip install wheel big-map-archive-api-client